 She just loved Adam so, so much….

 ‘It’s okay,’ Jareth comforted, taking the seat beside Becky and hugging her close; his hand ran through her hair softly as he held her.
 ‘I’ll take you home really soon, okay?
 Adam’s coming to pick up the girls and we just need to wait for him, so that they don’t wander off and get hurt….
-And with the state they’re in….’
+With the state they’re in….’

 As he said it, Malinka knocked over Portia’s drink and gave a loud, proud laugh— Which was echoed by Portia’s horrified gasp and slurping as she began to drink as fast as she could directly off the table.